core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
 If the Max-Age Option is not present, {{Section 5.10.5 of RFC7252}} specifies a default retry time of 60 seconds.

-   - The server MUST perform signature verification before decrypting the COSE object, as defined below.
-Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.
+   - The signature verification as defined below SHOULD be performed before decrypting the COSE object.
+An exception applies to implementations that cannot perform the two steps in this order.
+Those implementations MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    - The server retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as